ThatOneGuyFromThatOneShow/FRCScoutingWebApp-OLD/README.md

 # FRCScoutingWebApp
 Server ready scouting app.
-I'd recommend you password protect the domain (It's pretty easy to wipe out all server data by modifying scripts).
+I'd recommend you password protect the domain (It's pretty easy to wipe out all server data by modifying scripts or by creating a program ping the server).

-Incase you wanted to know how to wipe the database.
-I'd suggest you password protect because a simple script like this will wipe it all out.
+I made this simple script in a few minutes; it will wipe out all the information in the team files (and replace it with "Hacked!" because we gotta have some fun).

 ```python
 import requests